How to Become a Good SEO Expert

 What is SEO?

-SEO is the process of getting the visibility of a website in search engine results pages (SERPs) through the organic results or unpaid placement (i.e., Google Ads – without having to pay money) of web pages on search engines.
+SEO is the process of getting the visibility of a website in search engine results pages (SERPs) through organic results or unpaid placement (i.e., Google Ads – without having to pay money) of web pages on search engines.

 • Understanding How Search Engines Work